-Status of the sub-funds under SFDR and Framework Regulation
+Status of the sub-funds under SFDR and EU Taxonomy

-The sub-funds of the Fund do not have as their objective sustainable investment and do not promote environmental or social characteristics for the purposes of the Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector (EU Sustainable Finance Disclosure Regulation or the "SFDR").
-The sub-funds are therefore not subject to the additional disclosure requirements for financial products referred to in Article 8 or Article 9 SFDR.
-For the same reason, the sub-funds are not subject to the requirements of Regulation (EU) 2020/852 of the European Parliament and of the Council of 18 June 2020 on the establishment of a framework to facilitate sustainable investment (the "Framework Regulation").
-The sub-funds' investments do not take into account the EU criteria for environmentally sustainable economic activities.
+Unless otherwise stated in the Supplement of the individual sub-funds of the Fund, the sub-funds of the Fund do not have as their objective sustainable investment and do not promote environmental or social characteristics for the purposes of the Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector (EU Sustainable Finance Disclosure Regulation or the "SFDR").
+Therefore, unless otherwise stated in the Supplement of the individual sub-funds of the Fund, these sub-funds are not subject to the additional disclosure requirements for financial products referred to in Article 8 or Article 9 SFDR.
+For the same reason, these sub-funds are not subject to the requirements of Regulation (EU) 2020/852 of the European Parliament and of the Council of 18 June 2020 on the establishment of a framework to facilitate sustainable investment (the "EU Taxonomy").
+Unless otherwise stated in the Supplement of the individual sub-funds of the Fund, these sub-funds investments are not take into account the EU criteria for environmentally sustainable economic activities.

-The foregoing disclosures are required pursuant to SFDR and the Framework Regulation.
+The foregoing disclosures are required pursuant to SFDR and the EU Taxonomy.